 More about Mezzanine Financing

-For many businesses, mezzanine is not viewed as permanent capital, but instead solution-oriented capital that serves a specific purpose, and can later be replaced with lower cost capital, i.e. senior debt.
+For many businesses, the mezzanine is not viewed as permanent capital, but instead solution-oriented capital that serves a specific purpose, and can later be replaced with lower-cost capital, i.e. senior debt.

 Mezzanine financing is ultimately a way for companies to grow faster than they could otherwise on a senior basis alone and also execute an ownership or management transition in a way that allows existing stakeholders to increase their ownership interest.